The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs

-These interactions lead to precession of the argument of periastron, secular evolution of the semi-major axis, and eccentricity damping.
-We model tides by using the equilibrium tide formalism of \cite{Hut1981}, adapted to M dwarfs and low-mass planets following \cite{Bolmontetal2011}.
-Stellar contraction and rotational evolution are treated following \cite{Bolmontetal2011}, using the stellar evolutionary tracks of \cite{Baraffe2015}. (for further details, refer to \citealt{Sanchez2020}); \item General relativistic corrections.
-We account for accelerations acting on the embryos and planets due to general relativistic effects, which induce precession of the argument of periastron.
-These are implemented via post-Newtonian corrections following \cite{Anderson1975}. (see details in \citealt{Sanchez2020}); \item Pebble accretion.
-We assume planets grow through pebble accretion following the framework of \cite{LambrechtsAndJohansen2014}, including pebble efficiency prescriptions for non-circular orbits from \cite{LiuAndOrmel2018} and \cite{ OrmelAndLiu2018}.
+These interactions lead to precession of the argument of periastron, secular evolution of the semimajor axis, and eccentricity damping.
+We modeled tides by using the equilibrium tide formalism of \cite{Hut1981}, adapted to M dwarfs and low-mass planets following \cite{Bolmontetal2011}.
+Stellar contraction and rotational evolution were treated following \cite{Bolmontetal2011}, using the stellar evolutionary tracks of \cite{Baraffe2015} (for further details, refer to \citealt{Sanchez2020}); \item General relativistic corrections.
+We accounted for accelerations acting on the embryos and planets due to general relativistic effects, which induce precession of the argument of periastron.
+These were implemented via post-Newtonian corrections following \cite{Anderson1975}. (see details in \citealt{Sanchez2020}); \item Pebble accretion.
+We assumed that planets grow through pebble accretion following the framework of \cite{LambrechtsAndJohansen2014}, including pebble efficiency prescriptions for noncircular orbits from \cite{LiuAndOrmel2018} and \cite{ OrmelAndLiu2018}.
 The model distinguishes between 2D and 3D accretion regimes and halts accretion once embryos reach their pebble isolation mass (roughly between 0.5 and 1 M$_\oplus$ within 0.1 au), computed as in \cite{Bitschetal2018}. \end{itemize}